openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/02_Introduction_and_Overview.md

 ## What is the FRAME Microscope?

 The **FRAME** (Fast Rigid Automated Microscope Engine) represents a new approach to microscopy: an open, modular, automated, and flexibly adaptable microscope system.
-Based on the modular optics construction kit UC2 (You.See.Too.), the FRAME system lowers barriers to access complex optical and microscopy technology.
+Based on UC2's (You.See.Too.) modular optics kit, the FRAME system lowers barriers to access complex optical and microscopy technology.

 ## System Philosophy